Summer Studies Credit Courses

 Summer Studies questions should be directed to the Director of Summer Studies, Tom Donley at firstname.lastname@example.org or 202-537-8173.

 The course is a standard treatment of many Pre-calculus topics.
 Areas of study include polynomials, exponents, logarithms, sequences, series, trigonometry, and polar functions.
-A TI- 83 or TI-84 graphing calculator for this course.
+A TI-83 or TI-84 graphing calculator is needed for this course.

 Mandatory Placement Exam for Pre-calculus: Due to the challenging nature of the rapid-paced summer Pre-Calculus course, we require all students to take a placement exam in order to determine their eligibility for the course.
 We want all of our students to enjoy a positive learning experience and having the necessary skills and background is critical for achieving success in the summer Pre-Calculus course.
 Students who find the placement exam to be too difficult should consider enrolling in Algebra 2, a course that will allow them to reinforce their skills in a second-year Algebra course.
 ALL Pre-Calculus students must email Tom Donley, Director of Summer Studies, email@example.com to schedule the mandatory Placement Exam. *The placement exam will take place at Sidwell Friends Upper School.